monoganog/SIT315/README.md

 # SIT315
- A place to upload my SIT315 projects
+ A place to upload my SIT315 projects for Concurrent and Distributed programming